nate-j5/tv-maze-project/README.md

-Small Project that leverages the TV API.
+Small project that leverages the TV API.
 Have a look for your favorite show!